IvanB475/dropbox-mini-api/README.md

 a lot of cases are not covered that have to be covered
 for search I use get requests while large services like dropbox and google drive use post ( still have to do my research on why is that)
 env variables
-this solution does not create DB (dockerizing it can solve that problem)
+this solution does not create DB